 The above example is the typical scenario of a Fileless Attack, which in 2017 accounted for 77% of the attacks on companies.
 In 2018, the Fileless technique has begun to be used frequently in attacks that combine several types of threats.

-The problem is that such an attack cannot be detected and blocked by classical protection solutions – such as antivirus – for the following reasons:
+The problem is that such an attack cannot be detected and blocked by classical cybersecurity solutions – such as antivirus – for the following reasons: